malfell/ant-game/README.md

 I also had slight regrets when after I chose to have an ant be the player character because I spent a long time staring at ant walking videos, slowing down the videos, and making frames of them just so I could replicate how an ant walks when I made the sprite.

+Unfortunately, I ended up needing to change how the sprite worked, and I couldn't get it animated again by the deadline.

 ------------CONTROLS AND HOW TO PLAY--------------- You play as an unfortunate ant who cannot return home until you collect enough food even though there are spiders swarming the area for some unknown reason.
 Apparently the food must be collected now.